ptomulik/testmd/rst/README.rst

 Resubmit
 ========

-Simple Thunderbird add-on for massive re-submission of attached messages forwarded to you by your users.
-This gathers and sends messages from multiple senders to a single recipient (opposite to `Mail Merge`_).
+Simple Thunderbird add-on for massive every-day re-submission of attached messages forwarded to you by your users.
+This gathers and sends messages from multiple senders to a specified set of recipients (opposite to `Mail Merge`_, which sends from single sender to a possibly-large list of recipients).

 Overwiev
 --------